AlexeyGorokhov/js-data-validator/README.md

 Generates a schema to validate/normalize a boolean value.

-Any validated value is coerced to a string using `Boolean()` constructor function.
+Before being validated, the value is coerced to a boolean using `Boolean()` constructor function.